The Merchant Princes: The Merchants' War

 In Timeline 2, Mike Fleming recovers from his injuries sustained in the escape from Miriam's wedding banquet.
 Luckily for him, the infection in his leg is not resistant to penicillin, as overuse of antibiotics has not affected Gruinmarkt's bacteria.
 While Fleming recovers, the viewpoint character shifts to Colonel Eric Smith, his superior.
 Smith is considerably more ruthless than Fleming in his viewpoint and morality.
 He is introduced to government scientists that have figured out how to send tiny cell samples on their own without need for captured Clan couriers; managing attempts to use Mike's contact Olga to negotiate over the Clan's nuclear weapons; and attempting to hunt down (with the help of NIRT) a potential nuclear weapon that is already a ticking time bomb in Boston planted by the defector.
 In the long term, the government seeks to deal with peak oil via potentially invading alternate-universe Texas.

 Prince Egon confounds the Clan with intelligence tactics designed to minimize the Clan's advantages in technology and firepower.
-He immediately takes to the field, moves with a small detachment; does not dress in royal frippery, but as a normal officer, and keeps body doubles around; and has an elite guard armed with modern Earth weapons such as MP5s.
+He immediately takes to the field, moves with a small detachment, does not dress in royal frippery but as a normal officer and keeps body doubles around, and has an elite guard armed with modern Earth weapons such as MP5s.
 All this renders assassinating him chancy.
 In battlefield strategy, he splits his forces into small groups which raid Clan manors, execute anyone vaguely related to the Clan, then melt back into the forest.
-This causes panicked requests for aid from the Clan's lesser allies, spreading the Clan forces thinly; this is compared to the strategic hamlets in the Vietnam War, where similar insurgency tactics were used.
+This causes panicked requests for aid from the Clan's lesser allies, spreading the Clan forces thinly; it is compared to the strategic hamlets in the Vietnam War, where similar insurgency tactics were used.
 After spreading the Clan out, Egon seeks to concentrate the core Clan members so they can be annihilated; this requires a risky concentration of his own forces, but through misdirection and treachery, he and his ally Baron Otto Neuhalle take the key Hjalmar Palace the Clan held.
 It is not known if he has a world-walker ally keeping him informed, or if he is adeptly using information gained from his grandmother on the Clan's powers and limitations.

 Eventually, the Family Trade Organization, under Colonel Smith, finds the planted nuke.
 They also track down a large group of Clan members assembling in the US to retake the Hjalmar Palace.
 The Clan is forced to act in haste; they do retake the Palace, but at the cost of being unable to return to the United States easily in that location.
 Miriam and Erasmus arrive in California, but find a deadly reception from the British Sheriff who has orders for their arrest.
-Briliana, Huw, and Huw's team sweep in to save Miriam and ambush the police with advanced American weaponry.
+Briliana, Huw, and Huw's team sweeps in to save Miriam and ambush the police with advanced American weaponry.
 Miriam is offered a path back to the Clan and to aid the "progressive" faction against the conservatives.